 - Respect the space.

-Wherever you end up working during your time in DaBL, make sure you leave it cleaner than how you found it.
+Whenever you end up working during your time in DaBL, make sure you leave it cleaner than how you found it.
 If something breaks, notify a CaTS.
 To protect the equipment, there are no foods or open liquids.
-And there is absolutely no fabrication of any dangerous or offensive objects (e.g. weapons).
+Also, there is absolutely no fabrication of any dangerous or offensive objects (e.g. weapons).

-Only use equipment that you are qualified to operate.
-To become qualified on a tool, you must attend a Certification Workshop.
+As a member, you can only use equipment that you are qualified to operate.
+To become qualified on a machine, you must attend a Certification Workshop.
 No equipment may leave DaBL.

 Your time in DaBL

-During your time working in DaBL, there are a few procedures to follow.
+During your time working in DaBL, keep in mind the following:

 While you're in DaBL, the Creative and Technical Specialists on shift are in charge.
-If they ask you to stop what you're doing, you must listen; they are in the Lab to make sure that members are working safely, as well as providing project advice.
+If they ask you to stop what you're doing, you must listen; they are in the Lab to make sure that members are working safely while also providing project advice.

 When entering and leaving DaBL, you must badge in and badge out with your AUID.
 The main badging system is on the front desk, to your right as soon as you enter the space.
 When you are joining the Lab, a CaTS will put you into our database, which holds all your member information (including certifications).
 The procedure is simple: